patrickloeber/pytorchTutorial/README.md

   17. Save and Load Models

 There is a single notebook that contains all these tutorials combined.
 This notebook can be easily run on Google Colab (just open the notebook there).

+The notebook is divided into sections.
+You can choose your desired section and run it independently from the rest of the notebook